 Nonsurgical and Surgical Treatments for Hand and Wrist Pain

-Our hands do a lot, which makes hand and wrist pain and injuries very common.
-When the hand or wrist are in pain, the most routine tasks can be agonizing.
+Our hands do a lot, which makes hand and wrist injuries very common.
+When our hand or wrist are in pain, the most routine tasks can be agonizing.

-Muir Orthopaedic Specialists (MOS) takes a multi-faceted approach to treating hand and wrist pain, debilitating conditions and injuries.
-This includes surgical and nonsurgical treatments and physical therapy to relieve pain associated with various conditions and to improve function.
+Muir Orthopaedic Specialists (MOS) takes a multi-faceted approach to treating hand and wrist injuries.
+This includes surgical and nonsurgical treatments.
+Nonsurgical treatments may include the use of anti-inflammatories, rest, splinting or casting, physical therapy and injection therapy to relieve pain associated with various conditions.

-Our physicians specializing in hand, wrist and finger orthopedics have undergone a minimum of five years of residency training, as well as fellowship training including microsurgery techniques for the hand.
+Our physicians specializing in upper extremity and hand surgery have undergone a minimum of five years of residency training, as well as fellowship training.
 Our orthopedic surgeons and their physician assistants are uniquely trained and experienced in treating every condition in the hand and wrist, from the simplest infection to the most complex surgeries.

-The first step is an exam and consultation to identify the issues.
-This can include imaging tests that allow our orthopedists to properly diagnose the particular hand or wrist condition or injury.
+The first step is a consultation to identify the issues.
+Our orthopedists will discuss the problem that the patient is experiencing, and will examine the affected body part to properly diagnose the particular hand or wrist condition.
 After discussing different treatment options, our physicians will design a customized plan based on each patient’s needs.

 Common hand & wrist injury problems and conditions we treat